eGovStack/core-services/egov-user/README.md

  - /_logout - for logout and expire access token

  ### Resources
+- Granular details about the API's can be found in the [swagger api definition](https://github.com/egovernments/egov-services/blob/master/docs/egov-user/contracts/v1-1-0.yml)
 - Postman collection for all the API's can be found in the [postman collection](https://www.getpostman.com/collections/d20800f5f085c9653482)